jessevig/bertviz/README.md

 * The visualizations works best with shorter sentences and may run slowly if the input text is very long, especially for the Model View.
 * When running on Colab, some of the visualizations will fail (runtime disconnection) when the input text is long.
 * If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
-* The Neuron View only supports BERT, GPT-2, and Roberta models.
+* The Neuron View only supports BERT, GPT-2, and RoBERTa models.
 This view needs access to the query and key vectors, which requires modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
 Also, only one Neuron View may be included per notebook.
 ### Attention as "explanation"